johnvorsten/vscode-ppcl-syntax-highlight/README.md

 ## Features
 Adds syntax highlighting to VS Code for PPCL

+## Installing this extension
+I chose to not have this extension visible on the VS Code marketplace because I would need to create an publisher account on Azure DevOps.
+I din't want to spend the time doing that.

+Read the (Visual Stuido Code help documentation for installing an extension from a .vsix file)[https://code.visualstudio.com/api/working-with-extensions/publishing-extension#your-extension-folder].

+Basically, just copy the .vsix file into your .vscode extensions folder.

+    Windows: %USERPROFILE%\.vscode\extensions
+    macOS: ~/.vscode/extensions
+    Linux: ~/.vscode/extensions

+For users, to install a .vsix file in VS Code:

+    Go to the Extensions view.
+    Click Views and More Actions...
+    Select Install from VSIX...

 ## Extension Settings
 Syntax highlighting relies on your settings already having some colors defined for the scopes [keyword.operator, keyword.control, constant.numeric, string.quoted.double, comment.block].
 If you do not have these scopes defined then you will have to add them to your settings manually.
 Do this by